TheLukeGuy/weather2/README.md

 * Cleaning up the entire codebase with a consistent structure and code style
 * Merging the required parts of CoroUtil directly into Weather2
-* Rewriting the configuration code with [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) for a more standard + consistent experience
+* Rewriting the configuration code for more consistency and predictability
 * And maybe more in the future?

 ## Why?